worldpeacez0991/powershell/README.md

-# Find your large files in MB
+# Find your large files (in megabytes) for Windows

 ## Prerequisites, download both files and place in a new folder;
 1. File 'find_largest_file_size.ps1'